Disclosure: We earn from purchases made through us

 We talked with nutritionists and kitchen experts before bringing in different types of juicers including slow juicers, centrifugal juicers and cold-press (also known as “masticating”) juicers for hands on testing.
 We then chopped and shredded our way to the best options on the market, testing 10 popular juicer machine models for everything from efficiency to ergonomics and noise level.

-We took real juicing machine consumer reviews, studied juicer consumer reports and consulted Health and Nutrition experts to find out some of the healthiest juicers they recommend before testing different centrifugal and masticating juicers from popular brands.
+To find the best juicer machines, we took real juicing machine consumer reviews, studied juicer consumer reports and consulted Health and Nutrition experts to find out some of the healthiest juicers they recommend before testing different centrifugal and masticating juicers from popular brands.
 Some of the best juicer brands include: Breville juicer, Hurom, Hamilton Beach, Philips and Ninja juicer machine.

 Here then is a detailed reviewed list of the best juicers.

-Best juicer overall: Hurom HZ Slow Juicer
+Best overall juicer: Hurom HZ Slow Juicer

 - Juicer type: Masticating